Unique-Org-Name/.github/profile/README.md

-# Unique Organization Name (UON for short)
+# Lora Team

-We are a development team specifically for coding stuff related to unique server name or mainly for unique server name.
+We are a development team that works with discord bots, and other web services in python.

 We like to make the projects we make public and open-source too so anyone can fork and modify it to their needs.